FRB/US in EViews

-The main FRB/US model package is a self-contained set of equations, data, programs and documentation that enables various types of simulations and provides information about the model's structure.
+The main FRB/US model EViews package contains model equations, programs and documentation that enables various types of simulations and provides information about the model's structure using the EViews software.
 The package contains the following files and subdirectories:

 - A readme file with basic information about the organization of the package and how to get started;